 Other disputes as an advocate have included:

-- Arbitration of disputes between a Scandinavian global transportation service company and a U.S.-based transcontinental railroad company
+Arbitration of defective work, schedule delay and warranty disputes between a Scandinavian global transportation service company and a U.S.-based transcontinental railroad company

-- Litigation, arbitration and mediation of dispute between U.S. based railway company and an international telecommunications company
+Litigation, arbitration and mediation of limitation of liability dispute between U.S. based railway company and an international telecommunications company

 - Representation of Home Depot, Inc. in multiple construction projects

 - Litigation, arbitration and mediation of disputes on behalf of the Ritz Carlton Management Company and Marriott hotel developers and operators

 - Representation of the Coca-Cola Company on a variety of construction projects, including litigation in the London Technology and Construction Court involving claims against a large global engineering company

 - Representation of a general contractor and EPC company in contract drafting and dispute resolution on multiple projects in the Southeastern U.S.

 - Representation of large equipment and material suppliers in contract drafting, negotiation and disputes